richardschoen/howtostuff/installmariadbonibmi.md

 # Hard kill the MariaDB mysqld instance immediately
 If you want to kill your MariaDB instance by using its process id file, locate the mysqld instance process id file in directory ***/QOpenSys/var/lib/mariadb/data***.

-The file name will have a .pid extension which will most likely match your IBM i system host name.
+The file name will have a .pid extension and a name which will most likely match your IBM i system host name.

-In this example we are trying to kill the mysqld server on a server named: youribmihostname.com
+In this example we are trying to kill the mysqld server on a server named: ***youribmihostname.com*** so the .pid file name will be: ***youribmihostname.com.pid***

 If you are more comfortable doing an ENDJOB command from a regular IBM i 5250 session, do a WRKACTJOB to identify the mysqld job as mentioned above and do an ```ENDJOB *IMMED``` to kill the running MariaDB server instance immediately.

 ```
-kill ``` cat /QOpenSys/var/lib/mariadb/data/youribmihostname.com.pid```
+kill ```cat /QOpenSys/var/lib/mariadb/data/youribmihostname.com.pid```
 ```

 # Links